-This is a new text used beginning Autumn 1993 replacing the Barnett and Ziegler text.
+This is a new text used beginning Autumn 1997 replacing the Long and Graening text.

-With this new text, the course has a much different emphasis than did 116 as taught Summer 1993 and earlier.
+With this new text, the course has a different emphasis than did the 116 Finite Math course taught between Summer 1993 and Summer 1997 The course before the Summer of 1993 contained some algebra and had a much different emphasis than the course taught after Summer 1993.